Game-Development-Resources/Autotile-47/README.md

 down_left  = 0;
 ```

-Next, we loop through all the objects we want to tile and find any neighbors.
+Next, we loop through all the objects we want to tile in order to find their neighbors.
 As we check, we'll assign a unique value to each adjacent tile such that when we add up all the values, we always have a unique identifying number that we can map to a specific graphic.
 To do this, we use powers of 2 (although for other applications, such as blending between multiple tile types, you can use powers of 3 or more, but that's not always advised, since you would need a lot of graphics).
 This is where the method gets its "Bitmap" or "Bitwise" name.

-In this graphic, the center tile represents the tile we want to autotile and the adjacent squares display the values we assign to each of the 8 positions around the tile.
+In the graphic below, the center tile represents the tile we want to autotile and the adjacent squares display the values we assign to each of the 8 positions around the tile.

 ![tile_chart_1_245x245](https://user-images.githubusercontent.com/6045676/173731130-ee5db358-64b4-401c-b084-76db39d003eb.png)

-In this example, there is a tile above and a tile to the right, so we add up 2 + 16 to get a value of 18 that we can then map to give our center tile its appropriate graphic.
+In the graphic below, there is a tile above and a tile to the right, so we would add up 2 + 16 to get a value of 18.
+This value of 18 would then be mapped to a subimage number so our center tile can display the appropriate graphic.

 ![tile_chart_2_245x245](https://user-images.githubusercontent.com/6045676/173731163-22f5be3a-e28c-4832-8b23-c99a0690294d.png)

-In this example, there is a tile in the following positions:
+In the graphic below, there are tiles in the following positions:
 * up-left (+1)
 * up (+2)
 * left (+8)
 * down (+64)
-Adding all those values together gives us the value 75, which we would map to the appropriate graphic.
+Adding all those values together gives us the value 75, which we would map to the appropriate subimage number.

 ![tile_chart_3_245x245](https://user-images.githubusercontent.com/6045676/173731150-d732395d-da2a-4155-ae33-da4d9339c2ea.png)

-*Note: The order in which you number your tile positions isn't important, but if you change it from the order here, you'll also have to change your hash table (see below) to appropriately map between the bitmap values and the subimages.*
+*Note: The order in which you number your tile positions isn't important, but if you change it from the order here, you'll also have to change your hash table (see below) to appropriately map between the bitmap values and the subimage numbers.*

 Here is the GameMaker code that looks for objects and assigns the bitmap values: